nvinchh/CSC540-Library-Management/README.md

-CSC540_LibraryManagment
-Project for Database Systems
+Project for Database Systems.Will be used for storing all the files associated with library management.